Newington Parking Restrictions

 • Watt Avenue

-• Periera Avenue (near Baker Avenue)
+• Periera Street (near Baker Avenue)

 To stay updated on the progress of this project, please FOLLOW this page.